JasirBasheer/JasirBasheer/README.md

 - 👀 I’m interested in MERN STACK
 - 🌱 I’m currently learning REACT
 - 💞️ I’m looking to collaborate on MERN PROJECTS
-- 📫 How to reach me on instagram @jasirbasheeer 😊
+- 📫 Feel free to contact me via email at jasirbasheerpp@gmail.com 😊

 <!---
 JasirBasheer/JasirBasheer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.